 While the road we took was more or less deserted, it was also a dirt road.
 We took that road for almost an hour before turning onto a main paved road that led to the Landmine Museum.
 We stopped a few times to enjoy the view on the dirt road — we also waved to all the children who shouted “hello” to us (something that doesn’t happen inside Angkor Wat or in Siem Reap).
 We saw no tuk tuks or cars on that road, only a few local bicycle riders and even fewer motorbikes.

-As we got to the main road, there were still few other vehicles — we left early enough on the ride to avoid the crowd that would be headed to Banteay Srei (our tour stopped there the previous day just before lunch and we arrived at the Landmine Museum a little before 11 am).
+As we began biking along the main road to the northeast of Angkor Wat, there were still few other vehicles — we left early enough on the ride to avoid the crowd that would be headed to Banteay Srei (our tour stopped there the previous day just before lunch and we arrived at the Landmine Museum a little before 11 am).

 The Landmine Museum was much more interesting than I expected.
 There was a lot of history about landmines and how they spread across Cambodia.
 There was also the story of Aki Ra, who started out as a child soldier for the Khmer Rouge before defecting to Vietnam and then returning to Cambodia to begin de-mining the country on his own.
 The tour of the small museum was given by Aki Ra’s partner at the Landmine Relief Fund, Bill Morse.
 Besides clearing landmines in Cambodia, the organization provides education to orphans and college scholarships to even more Cambodian children.

 After a small lunch next to the museum, we got back on our bikes and rode back toward Angkor Wat.
-The ride back was definitely more difficult as it got hotter and we were beginning to tire.
+Biking back was definitely more difficult as it got hotter and we were beginning to tire.

 By the time we got near Angkor Wat, we began searching for roadside vendors with pineapple or other fruit.
 We managed to find one that was in the opposite direction of most tourist routes and much cheaper that the vendors closer to the entrance.
 The Dutchman showed just how out of practice I am with bargaining — I was so impressed by how much he talked the vendor down, I bought a whole pineapple on a stick and a couple bottles of water for less than $2 (probably would’ve cost twice that closer to the entrance).

 As we got to Angkor Wat, we realized that it was much better to arrive when we did — it was much less crowded than when either of us had previously visited.
-We quickly discovered that the inner area of the Angkor Wat was closed for tourists (as are most tourist destinations during the lunch hour).
+We quickly discovered, however, that the inner area of Angkor Wat was closed for tourists (as are most tourist destinations during the lunch hour).

 I still managed to make it to midnight on New Year’s Eve, but I had to go to sleep shortly after so I could wake up for my boat ride to Phnom Penh.